Aviation Spotlight

 How can we meet the demand for airline and commercial pilots?

 There are many aviation schools stepping up to the plate to provide training for incoming pilots.
 However, the cost of attending a flight school can cost up to $80,000, while receiving an aviation major from a four-year university can cost over $100,000.
 Offering diverse payment options, such as payment plans or loans, will help open the door to more people.
-This is why Climb partners with aviation schools — our mission is to increase access to career-advancing education!
+This is why Climb partners with aviation schools — our mission is to increase access to career-focused education!
 By evaluating schools and partnering with them to provide payment options, we hope to open the door for more people to reach their education and career goals.

 Leave a Reply